-Rooftop Solar and Energy Efficiency -
+Rooftop Solar and Energy Efficiency

-Funds two projects aimed at installing free rooftop solar systems and increasing energy efficiency for residential properties.
-These two projects will enhance local generation of renewable energy, reduce the need to generate electricity via fossil fuels, and lower energy costs for property owners.
+- Funds two projects aimed at installing no-cost rooftop solar systems and energy efficiency measures for residential homes.

+These two projects will enhance local renewable energy generation, reduce the need to generate electricity via fossil fuels, and lower energy costs for property owners.